grenaud/leeHom/README.md

 QUESTIONS: gabriel [dot] reno [ at sign ] gmail.com

 ## About
-leeHom is a program for the Bayesian reconstruction of ancient DNA (the binary is mergeTrimReadsBAM).
+leeHom is a program to trim adapters and merge overlapping sequencing using a Bayesian reconstruction.
+This is particularly useful for ancient DNA and or DNA shorter fragment sizes like cell-free DNA.

 ## Downloading: